Friday Fish Fries In Chicago

 1970 West Montrose - Ravenswood

-Farm Bar's organic, beer-battered (who knew those phrases could go together?) fried fish is served during dinner service every Friday along with fries and tartar slaw.
+Farm Bar's organic, beer-battered (who knew those phrases could go together?) fried fish is served for lunch and dinner every day, along with fries and tartar slaw.

 Pleasant House Pub